 Being arrested, or simply detained by the police without an arrest being made, can be an incredibly scary experience, especially for those who have never before dealt with the criminal justice system.
 You are likely to feel scared, intimidated, and unsure what to do next.
-However, it is vital that you take steps quickly to protect yourself and your constitutional rights, the most important of which is for you or a loved one to contact an experienced Philadelphia criminal defense lawyer like those at The Law Offices of Lloyd Long.
+However, it is vital that you take steps quickly to protect yourself and your constitutional rights, the most important of which is for you or a loved one to contact an experienced criminal defense attorney in Philadelphia like those at The Law Offices of Lloyd Long.
 Our attorneys have years of experience ensuring that our clients’ rights are respected and working to get them out of police custody as quickly as possible.
 Below, we explain how long the Philadelphia police are permitted to hold you without filing charges and how our veteran criminal defense attorneys can assist you if the police hold you longer than they are permitted or if charges are ultimately filed against you in a valid manner.

 How Long Can the Police Detain You Without Making an Arrest in Philadelphia?